 - Thaw hashbrowns – Hash browns will take anywhere from 30 minutes to one hour to thaw so plan accordingly.
 If you don’t thaw your hash browns the texture will turn out different.

-- Use different cheeses – Although sharp cheddar cheese is a classic, feel free to mix in some Montery jack, mozzarella, pepper jack, or parmesan cheese.
+- Use different cheeses – Although sharp cheddar cheese is a classic, feel free to mix in some Montery jack, mozzarella, pepper jack, or colby jack.

-Storing- Refrigerate this hashbrown breakfast casserole recipe in an airtight container for 3-4 days after it has completely cooled.
+Storing- For leftovers, refrigerate this hashbrown breakfast casserole recipe in an airtight container for 3-4 days after it has completely cooled.
 The corn flakes may become soggy but will crisp up in the oven.

 Freezing – You can prepare it ahead of time and then freeze it before baking or freeze after it has baked.
 Let it completely thaw in the fridge before baking.
 If already baked, warm in a 350º oven for 15-20 minutes until heated through and bubbly.